nabeelahmad10/CitiVoice---byteverse/README.md

 4. From the main website, you can navigate to the medical, problem solver, government, emergency, and legal sections to interact and use the services.

+### 4. Run the Mobile Application

+1. copy paste the `main.dart` file in your android studio.
+2. Run the file to start the emulator and build.
+3. From the main interfeace, you can navigate to the medical, problem solver, government, emergency, and legal sections to interact and use the services.

 ### Copyright (©) 2025 CitiVoice